hyperledger-labs/TrustID/trustid-sdk/README.md

     * `verifyIdentity(adminDID: DID, id:string): Promise<object>`: Verifies an identity as an admin.
     * `getIdentity(did: DID, id: string): * Promise<object>`: Gets a registered identity from TrustID.
     * `revokeIdentity(adminDID: DID, id: string): Promise<object>`: Revokes a registered identity.
 Only supported by the owner or controller of the DID.
-    * `createService(did: DID, serviceDID: string, name: string, isPublic: boolean): Promise<object>`: Creates a new service in the TrustID network.
+    * `createService(did: DID, serviceDID: string, name: string, access: AccessPolicy, channel: string): Promise<object>`: Creates a new service in the TrustID network.
     * `updateService(did: DID, serviceDID: string, access: Access, isPublic: boolean): Promise<object>`: Updates the information from a service.
     * `getService(did: DID, serviceDID: string): Promise<object>`: Gets information from a registered service.
     * `invoke (did: DID, serviceDID: string, args: string[], channel: string): Promise<object>`: Invokes a function of a registered service in the TrustID network.
     * `query(did: DID, serviceDID: string, args: string[], channel: string): Promise<object>`: Queries a function of a registered service in the TrustID network
+    * `PolicyType (policy: PolicyType, threshold:?Number, registry:?object)`: It
+    defined the policyType to be used for a service.
+There are currently three types of policyTypes supported (more could be easily added according to your needs)
+        * PublicPolicy: Grants public access by any user to your service.
+        * SameControllerPolicy: Only verified identities whose controller is the same controller who created the service has access to the service (this policy comes pretty handy when you want to define "corporate-wide" services).
+        * FineGrainedPolicy: Grants fine-grained access to users to your service.
+        In this policy you explicitly define the access of users to the service.
+        There are two ways of using this policyType, you can define a threshold so every user with an access level equal or higher than the threshold is granted access to the service; or you could use fine-grained access levels defined in the registry, where you would add the following
+        tuple: `{<did>, <access_role>}`.
+Thus, only users in the registry with an access level over the threshold will be granted access to the service with `access_role` permissions.

 * `keystore.ts`: Interface that enables the implementation of keystore storages.
     There are currently two implementations of keystore supported: `FileKeystore.ts` (to store DIDs in file keystore)and `MongoKeystore.ts` (to store DIDs in MongoDB).